michel1991/ocp-java-11/annotations/OPTIONAL.md

 *  F. None of the above

 The default modifier along with a value is used to mark an annotation element as optional, as opposed to required.

+### Which of the following are permitted for an annotation elementdefault value?
+(Choose three.)
+*  A. ""
+*  B. (int)1_000.0
+*  C. new String()
+*  D. Integer.valueOf(3).intValue()
+*  E. null
+*  F. Integer.MAX_VALUE

+An annotation element can include a default value if it is a non-null constant expression.
+Options A, B, and F fulfill this criteria.
+Option C is incorrect because it creates a new object.
+Option D is incorrect because it uses method calls.
+Option E is incorrect because null is not permitted.